v12technology/fluxtion/docs/cookbook/spring_integration.md

 ## Introduction

-Fluxtion acts as dependency injection container for event driven applications routing service calls to managed instances.
-An instance can expose a service interface at the container level using annotations.
-Any child connected to the service instance will be triggered as the event propagates through the container.
+Fluxtion acts as dependency injection container for event driven applications routing service calls to managed instances, a service interface is exposed at the container level by adding annotations to the application classes.
+Any instance referencing the service handler will be triggered by the container as the event propagates through the object graph.

+Spring is a popular DI container in the java world, the tutorial demonstrates how the construction logic of spring can be combined with the dispatching logic of Fluxtion to simplify building event driven applications.
+The goal is to allow the developer to concentrate on developing application logic while the container automatically builds the object graph and constructs event dispatch logic.

-In this example we will construct a small banking app, that supports credit, debit, account query, credit checking, opening hours and persistence functions.
+This example constructs a small banking application, that supports credit, debit, account query, credit checking, opening hours and persistence functions.
 The methods are grouped into service interfaces that are exposed by the container.

-Spring is a popular DI container in the java world.
-This example demonstrates how the construction logic of spring can be combined with the dispatching logic of Fluxtion to simplify building event driven applications.
-The goal is to allow the developer to concentrate on developing application logic and the container automatically builds the object graph and constructs event dispatch logic.

-The steps to combine spring and fluxtion are:
+The steps to combine spring and fluxtion:

-- Use a spring config file to define the instances that are to be managed
 - Create service interfaces that define the api of the banking app
-- Create implementing classes for the services
+- Create implementing classes for the service interfaces
+- Create a spring config file defining instances the DI container will manage
 - Use Fluxtion annotations to export services and define event notification methods
 - Pass the spring config file to the Fluxtion compiler and generate the DI container AOT
 - Create an instance of the DI container and locate the service interfaces